wp-plugins/wp-testing/readme.txt

 * In initial release migrations dir taken from wordpress dir rather than be hardcoded.
 Locally all was ok as always, but not on your wordpresses :(
 * Upgrade notice added

+= 0.1.2 =
+Bump stable tag to apply previous hotfix on wordpress plugins

 == Upgrade Notice ==